-It’s nearly 2020, and social media is one of the main ways that people in the modern world interact with one another.
-This means that there are countless opportunities at your fingertips to grow your brand.
+Social media is one of the main ways that people in the modern world interact with one another.
+Which, as a business owner, means that there are countless opportunities at your fingertips to grow your brand.
 Using these networks effectively can help your business to flourish, all without you ever having to leave the house.
 Here are a few social media tips for entrepreneurs to help you improve your brand’s online presence.

 Disclosure: This post contains affiliate links which will provide Mondays in PJs a commission, at no cost to you, if you choose to follow through with these offers.